joez2450/sep11-freedom-project/tool/learning-log.md

 Next Steps: Connect my level to another one either through using `onUpdate` or a seperate component

 ### 1/6/25
-* I connected by level by adding onto the `LEVELS` variable I created previously that was within the game scene
+* I connected a new level by adding onto the `LEVELS` variable I created previously that was within the game scene
     * I added new brackets and created new structures using the symbol >, which represented blocks:

     ``` JS